depthdev/inc/README.md

 });
 </pre>

-<p>If you have more than one element to increment, create multiple new Inc objects and assign them to a variable or array index.</p>
+<p>NOTE: If you have more than one element to increment, create multiple new Inc objects and assign them to a variable or array index.</p>